Richard Nixon Park

 - Nature Center: Full-time Naturalists staff the center and offer guided nature walks and programs to pre-scheduled groups.
 If you would like to schedule a program for your group visit the education section of the website for more information.
 The center is ADA accessible.

-- Sunday Walks/Programs: Every Sunday April to October there is a program at the Nature Center from 2:30-4pm featuring natural history and related topics.
-View the events calendar for the current offerings.
+- Sunday Walks/Programs: Most Sundays April to October there is a program at the Nature Center featuring natural history and related topics.
+View the parks events calendar for the current offerings.

-- Themed Programs: Throughout the year different theme programs occur focusing on different nature topics such as Dinosaur Weekend, Rocks and Mineral Weekend, Maple Sugar Weekend, Great Backyard Bird Count Weekend, Reptile Week and more.
+- Themed Programs: Throughout the year different theme programs occur focusing on different nature topics such as Maple Sugar Weekend, Great Backyard Bird Count Weekend, Reptile Week, and more.